HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
-Simple python script to mine using GPU(gminer)/CPU(xmrig) on linux (nicehash)
+Simple python script to mine using GPU(gminer)/CPU(xmrig) on linux (nicehash), now with fan speed control.

-Run as Sudo if you wish to use xmrig`s msr mod
+Run as Sudo if you wish to use xmrig`s msr mod and fan control

 Tested on arch linux.
 Install gminer and xmrig on your system manually if it is not arch.